 2017: Right for today 2022: Better for the Future Only some of our systems are integrated.
 We hold thousands of spreadsheets to host our data and much of this is duplicated across the Council.
 We have multiple sources of truth for our management information.
-Our systems talk to one and other and we collect rich, meaningful data that we share and use responsibly to improve our services, and to get to know our customers better.
-We work hand in hand with our partners and we are honest and open about our performance.
-We have a single source of truth for our core business management information.
+Our systems talk to one and other and we collect rich, meaning responsibly to improve our services, and to get to know our cu- hand with our partners and we are honest and open about our source of truth for our core business management information.
 We have limited management information available at the right time to manage the business of the Council and to make sure our customers are receiving the services they need.
-We have very few services that are delivered by breaking the mould of how services are traditionally delivered.
-Core services are redesigned to break the mould of how we do things.
+We have the right management information at the right time Council and to make sure our customers are receiving the service We have very few services that are delivered by breaking the mould of how services are traditionally delivered.
+Core services are redesigned to break the mould of how we do